Robotics-and-AI/DAVIS-data-capture-system/README.md

 Event-based datasets are scarce, so user-friendly methods for creating said datasets are required.

 This repository contributes with code to record a dataset with a DAVIS240C event camera.
-It code was used to record and process the <a href="https://zenodo.org/records/10562563">Event-based Dataset of Assembly Tasks (EDAT24)</a>.
+The code was used to record and process the <a href="https://zenodo.org/records/10562563">Event-based Dataset of Assembly Tasks (EDAT24)</a>.

 All data are captured in raw form (.aedat) and can processed into numpy arrays (.npy) for ease of use.